 - 30-40 minutes of reading

-- Status of the Class: instead of nightly reading logs, I hold students accountable for their nightly reading through Status of the Class, a process where every morning, I ask each student individually about what they are reading.
+- Status of the Class: instead of nightly reading logs, I hold students accountable for their nightly reading through Status of the Class, a process where every morning, I ask each student about what they are reading.

 - Students are expected to practice their musical instrument for at least 10 minutes per night, and bring their instrument and music books to school every Wednesday for music